 - Review of impacts in accordance with relevant standards and guidance

 - Review of commensurate noise mitigation measures to promote a sustainable development

 What guidance do you use?

-There is a vast range of guidance that can be used in noise and vibration impact assessment, whose relevance depends upon the nature of the development and source(s) under investigation.
 At Sound Solution Consultants we keep up to date with the latest industry standards and guidance, to provide impact assessments that will be accepted by the Local Authority.